-A history of the United States from the time of colonization to present day.
-The course is intended to be a rigorous fast - paced look at US History.
+in ee metery Course #: 128 A history of the United States from the time of colonization to present SCED Code: 04104 day.
+The course is intended to be a rigorous fast - paced look at US Duration: year course History.
 There will be a focus on reading and writing in this course.

-Students will be presented with many primary source documents.
-They will be expected to be able to read and understand these documents well enough to be able to form an opinion of a topic, and also be able to back up their position.
+Credits: 2 Grade: 11, 12 Students will be presented with many primary source documents.
+Prerequisite: none They will be expected to be able to read and understand these documents well enough to be able to form an opinion of a topic, and also be able to back up their position.
 The course will also provide a more in - depth approach of the events in US History.
 Students wishing to take this course must understand they will have an accelerated curriculum that will be intense and full of reading.
 It will not be required that the students take the AP test at the conclusion of the class, but highly recommended.